Lipstick Glamour – The History of Lip Makeup

 A little digging into the history of that popular makeup accessory.

-Lip makeup entered mass production after becoming widely popular when the Lipstick was invented by Maurice Levy in 1915 a push up tube within a container essentially similar to the shape used today.
+While lip rouging has been around for centuries, like the Japanese Komachi beni lip makeup.
+Lip makeup entered mass production after becoming widely popular when the Lipstick was invented (purportedly) by Maurice Levy in 1915 a push up tube within a container essentially similar to the shape used today.

 In the 1920s, Shaping the mouth became an international preoccupation among women.Metal lip tracers, made in various sizes to satisfy the wishes of the wearer, were developed to ensure flawless lipstick application.
 Helena Rubinstein created Cupid’s Bow a product that billed itself as a “self-shaping lipstick that forms a perfect cupid’s bow as you apply it.”